 Have you ever heard of people being in love with more than one person and wondered, “How is that possible”?
 Well, it indeed is!
-The non-possessive, honest, responsible and ethical philosophy and practise of loving more than one person simultaneously is called Polyamory, as defined by the Polyamory Society.
+The non-possessive, honest, responsible and ethical philosophy and practice of loving more than one person simultaneously is called Polyamory, as defined by the Polyamory Society.
 Let’s get a bit deeper into this philosophy of polyamorous relationships in this article!

 What is a polyamorous relationship?

 Societal norms require one individual to fall in love with just one partner.
 However, many people today love more than one partner.
-The practise of having more than one romantic relationship is called Polyamory.
+The practice of having more than one romantic relationship is called Polyamory.
 It gives people the freedom to choose more than one partner to be involved.
 Contrary to popular belief, Polyamory is increasingly common, and this relationship style works for many.
 Like monogamous relationships, polyamorous relationships can be fulfilling, healthy, and satisfying, depending on the individuals involved.

 What are the benefits of a polyamorous relationship?

-- Experiencing new relationship energy
+- Experiencing new relationships energy